 Customer Acquisition and Retention

 Big data actually puts customer at the core of corporate strategy.
-Companies and businesses are flooded with consumer data from online communities, websites, and third-party and government data banks.
+Companies and Revolutionize the Business are flooded with consumer data from online communities, websites, and third-party and government data banks.
 Furthermore, users share almost 32 billion pieces of data or content every day on social media platforms such as Twitter, Facebook, LinkedIn, Instagram, etc. Through big data, it is possible to bring social media feeds together with different sources, including cultural events, weather data and internal data in the form of customer contact information.
 In addition, advanced analytics tools will allow effective, faster and cost-effective processing and quickly create potential to develop new insights.

 An Asian bank examines customer calls to collate true sentiments, while an American bank analyzes social media activities in order to identify risk customers.
 This kind of fact or opinion gathering would capture direct feedback and avoid innate bias of consumer surveys.
 At the same time, it will develop performance and customer targets quickly.
 Now, companies do not need to wait for weekly, monthly or yearly reports to determine business strategies.